abhinandanPdy/Personal_Assistant/README.md

 This project is guided by Vimal Daga Sir under IIEC RISE Specialization in Python.

-Peronal_Assistant is bot that can open os based application and external installed application simply by requesting to do so.
+Peronal_Assistant is a bot that can open os based applications and external installed applications simply by requesting to do so.
-The objective of assistant to open application that user requested.
+The objective of the assistant to open the application that the user requested.

 ## Features of Persnal_Assistant:
 1. It can speak the instructions.
-2. It has female voice.
+2. It has a female voice.
-3. It can open most of operating system based applications.
+3. It can open most of the operating system based applications.
 4. It may open the external installed applications.
 5. Easy to use.
-6. Easy to establish in system.
+6. Easy to establish in the system.
-7. Speaks at medium rate.
+7. Speaks at a medium rate.

 ## Note:
-The User have to set the path of external installed applications if he/she wants to open it from Personal_Assistant.
+The user has to set the path of external installed applications if he/she wants to open it from Personal_Assistant.

 ### Modules used:
 1. os module